 Miraz from Prince Caspian, and Digory's Uncle Andrew in The Magician's Nephew.
 Andrew gets slightly better, Miraz doesn't and dies.
 Miraz only becomes one once he has his own son, though.
 Before that he was happy for Caspian to be his heir.

-Sometimes played straight, but more often subverted, in A Song of Ice and Fire, particularly in the case of King Joffrey.
-As far as most of the Seven Kingdoms are aware, Joffrey has a whole parade of Evil Uncles, including the usurping Stannis Baratheon, the "twisted little monkey demon" Tyrion Lannister who is eventually convicted of Joffrey's murder, and the bloodthirsty Jaime Lannister.
-The subversion is that none of them are actually evil uncles Stannis isn't really Joffrey's uncle since Joffrey wasn't fathered by Robert, Tyrion actually cares for his nephew, and Jaime is actually Joffrey's father.
+As far as most of the Seven Kingdoms are aware, King Joffrey has a whole parade of Evil Uncles, including the usurpers Renly and Stannis Baratheon, the "twisted little monkey demon" Tyrion Lannister who is eventually convicted of Joffrey's murder, and the bloodthirsty Jaime Lannister.
+The subversion is that none of them are actually evil uncles: The Baratheons aren't really Joffrey's uncles since Joffrey wasn't fathered by Robert, Tyrion actually cares for his nephew, and Jaime is actually Joffrey's father.
 And while none of the three are saints, Joffrey is much more evil than all of them put together, with Jaime even thinking that Joffrey deserved to die.

 The Babes in the Wood were exposed in the forest by their evil uncle, and died there.